danli-website/lidan-hugo-academic/content/publication/journal-article/index.md

 ---
+title: How do researchers perceive research misbehaviors?
+A transcultural case study of Chinese and Flemish researchers
+publication_types:
+  - "2"
+authors:
+  - admin
+  - Gustaaf Cornelis
+publication_short: ""
 abstract: China has achieved a dramatic development in scientific research over the last few decades.
 However, just like many other countries, it has also seen a surge of scientific misconducts.
 With its expansion of international